okikio/native/docs/native/contributing.md

 > _**Note**: I used [`Astro`](https://astro.build) & [`solidjs`](https://www.solidjs.com/) for the demo website, you may need to go through those resources before you understand how the demo works._

-Once Gitpod has booted up, go to the [build folder](/build) and start tweaking and testing to your hearts content.
+Once Gitpod has booted up, go to the [demo folder](/docs/demo) and start tweaking and testing to your hearts content.

 ### Runing Locally